VigneshwarBoggula/Globify/README.md

 # Music-Globe-Website

 A website to allow users to explore music from around the world by navigating an interactive globe.
-Built using Express.js and Three.js.
+Built using Angular, Express.js and Three.js.

 ## Before You Begin